 In the case of “apostasy” – leaving the JW religion after realizing it’s a sham – you can’t “repent” unless you are re-convinced that the Watchtower Society is God’s organization.
 What sin is there to repent of?
 When you come to the realization that the religion you gave your allegiance to has deceived you for years, you have not sinned, you have actually been sinned against!
-So the “does not repent” excuse is not relevant.
+So the “does not repent” excuse is irrelevant.

 A Hateful Provision